oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-04-extensions.md

 The OASIS CSAF TC maintains:

-* a list of official CSAF Extensions,
+* a list of official CSAF Extensions and their CSAF Extension Packages,
-* a list of registered CSAF Extensions,
+* a list of registered CSAF Extensions and their CSAF Extension Packages,
 * a list of deprecated extensions, and
 * a list of deny-listed extensions.